ruchisaini4j/BookMyHotelMS/04-Ribbon/readme.md

-Ribbon Example
+# Ribbon

-Changes can be seen in BookMyHotelWebApp
+Changes are done in WebApplication code to use ribbon

-No Change in MicroServices Code
+No Change in microservices code as no microservice is interacting with other microservice

+Run all Microservices

+Make sure to run two instances of Registration MicroService

+Run the webapplication also

+Check in Eureka UI that all microservices and webapplication are registered

+Test using http://localhost:6060 as before

-Once Eureka Server is running, run all microservices and web app Make sure to run two instances of Registration MicroService Login multiple times and you will see that request is load balanced among different registration microservice instances
+Login multiple times and you will see that request is load balanced among different registration microservice instances